How do you stay current as a real estate investor?

 Mark leads a large team of Realtors, and is a veteran real estate investor.
 If you’ve thought about diving headfirst into a career in real estate, getting your real estate license and investing in your own properties on the side (or vice versa!), InvestFourMore is a great fit.

 The Bottom Line: Sure, Mark knows his stuff when it comes to flips and buy-and-hold.
 But he also shines in helping you with becoming an excellent Realtor-investor, if that combination intrigues you.
 See InvestFourMore’s Facebook page (ready for it?) four more info.

 Keep Your Investing Edge Sharp

 Want to keep an edge over the real estate investing competition?
 You need to stay current, and constantly continue learning and growing as an investor.

 As Albert Einstein famously observed: “Once you stop learning, you start dying.”

 It’s true in life, and it’s true in real estate investing.
 If you spend ten minutes each day checking these Facebook pages and reading the posts you find most intriguing, you’ll stay far more focused than your competitors lazing on the couch watching TV.

 What are your favorite real estate investing Facebook pages?
 What makes them so spectacular?
 Share your thoughts below!

-G. Brian Davis is a long-time landlord and real estate investor who's served as an expert for US News and World Report, Huffington Post, Realtor.com and dozens of other publications.
-He co-founded SparkRental.com, a top landlord blog and toolkit of free landlord resources.
+G. Brian Davis is a long-time landlord and real estate investor who’s served as an expert for US News and World Report, Huffington Post, Realtor.com and dozens of other publications.
+He co-founded SparkRental.com, a top landlord blog, and a toolkit of free landlord resources.
 His mission is to help 1,000 new investors reach their first $1,000 in monthly passive income.